Adobe-Marketing-Cloud/target-experience-templates/readme.md

 * [Demos] - coming soon
 * [Issues](https://github.com/Adobe-Marketing-Cloud/target-experience-templates/issues)

-These experience templates are provided free to developers and marketers as a starting point to execute some common external use cases in Adobe Target - either via the Visual Experience Composer or Form Composer.
-Customization may be required to integrate successfully with your webpage or platform architecture.

 This repository is a work in progress and feedback and contribution is most welcome!